a small safe with a keypad and a shoe in a plastic wrap

 2. Do Not Take More Cash Than You Need.

-I take just enough cash in case of an emergency — otherwise, the credit cards I take with me usually more than suffice whenever I need them.
-Ensure that your credit card does not charge foreign transaction fees, which are typically three percent; and if it does, try to use your credit card in those situations where even with foreign transaction fees, it is the best use of your money.
+I take just enough cash in case of an emergency — especially when I travel to countries where electronic methods of payment are otherwise unavailable — otherwise, the credit cards I take with me usually more than suffice whenever I need them.
+Ensure that your credit card does not charge a foreign transaction fee, which is typically three percent; and if it does, try to use your credit card in those situations even with foreign transaction fees, as it is the best use of your money.
 Keep in mind the currency conversion rate of your credit card as well; and whether or not that rate is favorable when compared to other options.

-If you must carry a large amount of cash — after all, there are still places on our planet where credit cards are not accepted and automated teller machines are not readily available — consider using a money belt or some other way to keep your cash hidden; and split up the cash around your person so that it is not all together in one lump sum in case of a robbery attempt.
+If you must carry a large amount of cash — after all, places on our planet still exist where credit cards are not accepted and automated teller machines are not readily available — consider using a money belt or some other way to keep your cash hidden; and split up the cash around your person so that it is not all together in one lump sum in case of a robbery attempt.

 3. Use the Hotel Safe — and Not the One in Your Room.